 The claimant instructs experts for an initial investigation, usually some time before the defendant instructs experts.
 Remember this when checking for any conflicts of interest, as you could receive instructions from a defendant some years after reporting for the claimant.

 The solicitor should provide you with a letter of instruction setting out whether you are to comment on breach of duty, causation, or the current condition and prognosis of the claimant.
-They should state the legal tests you need to apply when considering your opinion.
+He or she should state the legal tests you need to apply when considering your opinion.

 You must ensure that the work falls within your area of expertise and, if not, say so.
 It is better to turn down instructions or clarify exactly what you can comment on at this stage rather than be embarrassed further down the line.